zzzprojects/Dapper-Plus/README.md

 Like [Dapper](https://github.com/StackExchange/dapper-dot-net),

-**Dapper Plus** is a [NuGet library](https://www.nuget.org/packages/Z.Dapper.Plus/) that you can add to your project that will extend your `IDbConnection` interface with high efficient Bulk Actions Helpers (Insert, Update, Delete, and Merge).
+**Dapper Plus** is a [NuGet library](https://www.nuget.org/packages/Z.Dapper.Plus/) that you can add to your project that will extend your `IDbConnection` and `IDbTransaction` interface with high efficient Bulk Actions Helpers (Insert, Update, Delete, and Merge).

 It can be used with or without Dapper, and it's compatible with all others Dapper packages.